vergisodd/Ecommerce-Revenue-Leakage-Analysis/DData_Modeling_and_Preparation.md

+### This section documents the transformation of raw e-commerce data into a structured relational model used for analysis.

 ## 1. Raw Data Staging

 The original dataset was imported as a single denormalized table (staging_ecommerce) containing all transactional, customer, product, and return information.